oliverdougherC/Rapture-Transcoder/README.md

 4. Follow the prompts to select your profile.

-5. Sit back and relax while the script transcodes your videos.
+5. Wait for the script to transcode your video(s).

 6. If you run into an error or are curious, take a look at the log file
 ```js